Queopius/queopius/README.md

 I am a developer with more than 8 years of experience, specialized in web application development using the Laravel PHP framework.

+Throughout my career, I've taken on roles as a Tech Lead for more than 3 years, where I've led software development teams and guided projects through all stages of the software development lifecycle.

 Beyond my professional activities, I am also passionate about Capoeira, where I serve as a teacher, and I like to play the guitar in my spare time.